top of page

 Roy Kidd Stadium is in a League of its Own

-Roy Kidd Stadium on the campus of Eastern Kentucky University in Richmond, Kentucky may be one of the most unusual looking football stadiums in college football.
+Roy Kidd Stadium on the campus of Eastern Kentucky University in Richmond, Kentucky, maybe one of the most unusual-looking football stadiums in college football.
 The home of the Colonels football program is a nine-story structure that seats 20,000 plus and is separated into upper and lower seating that suspends fans over the field of action.

-Built in 1969 and originally named Hanger Field, the stadium features a few nods to its late 1960s roots: gunpowder gray seats, plenty of sharp right angles, and interior signage that looks like it is straight from an abandoned shopping mall.
+Built-in 1969 and originally named Hanger Field, the stadium features a few nods to its late 1960s roots: gunpowder gray seats, plenty of sharp right angles, and interior signage that looks like it is straight from an abandoned shopping mall.
 There are also plenty of ramps that lead fans from its entrance to the top levels of the structure.
 It is a facility that includes racquetball and basketball courts, a gymnasium, and classroom space for 2,000 students.

 Food & Beverage 3

-The stadium offers cans of beers on the newly renovated visitors’ side for $5.
+The stadium offers cans of beer on the newly renovated visitors’ side for $5.
 The options include Bud, Bud Light, Miller Light, Coors Light, and Rolling Rock.
 This is the only section of the stadium where fans can both purchase and drink alcoholic beverages.
 Local Apollo Pizza sets up a food truck just outside the main entrance in this section for more variety.

 Atmosphere 3

 Expansion in 2017 on the east side of the stadium added over 3,000 new bleachers and a concourse that features modern concessions and bathroom facilities.
 Also, a new pedestrian-only walkway was constructed from the hill beyond the north end zone that leads onto the concourse level.
-This area of seating provides a great view of the main grandstand structure and design; here fans can see the signage that honors the 1979 and 1982 National Champion plaques and are close to the action of the play on the field.
+This area of seating provides a great view of the main grandstand structure and design; here, fans can see the signage that honors the 1979 and 1982 National Champion plaques and is close to the action of the play on the field.

 Neighborhood 2

 Roy Kidd Stadium is right on campus and adjacent to the basketball arena, McBrayer Arena.
 It is an easy walk for students and alumni to enjoy football at their school.
 As for the downtown, that is a different story.
 There is not too much action.
 Just north of campus on Main Street, or about a mile from McBrayer Arena, are several bars and grills.
-Jerzees, Madison Garden, and Paddy Wagon Irish Pub are all in this area and known as gathering places.
+Jerzees, Madison Garden, and Paddy Wagon Irish Pub are all in this area and are known as gathering places.

 Fans 3

 The fans are a devoted bunch who will brave the cold weather to watch the Colonels play a football game.
-Much of the noise generated is from these fans who are a devoted bunch.
+Much of the noise generated is from these fans, who are a devoted bunch.
 It is hard to spot an individual who is not wearing maroon at the game.

 Access 3